-Head Coach Carla LeRoy has been involved with the sport of jump rope, and Hot Dog USA, for 29 years.
+Carla has been involved with the sport of jump rope, and Hot Dog USA, for over 30 years.
 She started competing at the age of 5 and continued for 18 years.
 While competing, she earned 18 national trophies, 2 world championships, and 2 world silver medals.
 Carla is grateful for the travel opportunities this sport has offered her.
 Her travels took her all around the U.S., as well as to Europe, Asia, and Australia.
 Her favorites include Sydney, Australia; Seoul, Korea; and Nome, Alaska.
 Coach Carla is grateful for her time as a competitive athlete but loves coaching just as much.
 She started mentoring younger jumpers as early as the age of 12 and transitioned to full-time coaching in the fall of 2004.
 She also spent many years training judges and judging in regional and national competitions.
 Carla graduated from Central Washington University with a degree in Elementary Education and a minor in dance in 2004.
-After graduating, she spent seven years as a teacher at Margaret Mead Elementary School before becoming a stay-at-home mom to daughters Emma (6) and Olivia (3).
+After graduating, she spent seven years as a teacher at Margaret Mead Elementary School before becoming a stay-at-home mom to daughters Emma (8) and Olivia (5).

-Coach Christi Hartman is currently a para-educator at Helen Keller Elementary working with special needs children.
+Christi is currently a para-educator at Helen Keller Elementary working with special needs children.
 She holds a Bachelor's degree in Exercise Science and Recreation from Seattle Pacific University (SPU).
 Christi was a competitive gymnast for 12 years in the independent club system and a former All-American at the university level where her career included a National Championship win at SPU.
 Christi's current athletic activities include trail running, competitive relays, and marathons.
 Christi and her husband ran and completed the Boston Marathon in recent years, and Christi also has completed a 50-mile ultra-marathon!
 Christi is married and has two daughters, both of whom are alumni of the Hot Dog team.